fossxo/fossxo-gdd/source/introduction.rst

 ..  _ref-objective-free-of-charge:

 -------------------------------------------------------
-Provide Free of Charge and Under an Open Source License
+Provide Free of Charge and Under an Open-Source License
 -------------------------------------------------------
-FossXO is and will always be free, open source, and contain no advertisements or trackers.
-The game is released under a permissive open source license and its code is available from a public repository such as `<https://github.com/>`__.
+FossXO is and will always be free, open-source, and contain no advertisements or trackers.
+The game is released under a permissive open-source license and its code is available from a public repository such as `<https://github.com/>`__.

 Many of today's games casual games are released for free, but include